alexey-detr/wave-samples-svg/README.md

 It isn't honest to compare this with raster formats, but roughly the same image in PNG takes about 10 KB and 30 KB in JPEG q90 (which also has a lack of an alpha channel).

-So, having at least the same size we also can get advantages of a gzip-compression since SVG is a text format and have a freedom for resizing since it's a vector image.
+So, having a smaller size we also can get advantages of a gzip-compression since SVG is a text format and have a freedom for resizing since it's a vector image.

 It is also possible to generate a less precise previews and the size can be reduced to **1 KB** or even less until it's still meaningful for your needs.